Kymberly loves to dive into many hobbies: productive gardening, crafting, sewing, reading, and everything Japanese.

 Measure and evenly cut strips of the patchwork fabric for the frame—four strips of each color in the frame.

 You might like to use extra backing fabric for the outer frame strip.
 Each color may be a different width.

 For the hedgehog pillows, I cut four long strips of each of the following:

 - 2 cm green and 2 cm red - inner frame of the two completed cross stitches

 - 5 cm orange/red

-For the dinosaur pillow, I used differently sized strips as the material was from left-overs.
+For the dinosaur pillow, I used different-sized strips as the material was from leftovers.

 For more detailed instructions on how to measure and sew the strips, please see the photos above and below.

 Do the sides first, then the top/bottom strips.
 After sewing each strip of fabric, iron it flat before you start the next one.